-Kristof tries to show that Oregon is home in governor’s bid
+Ruined lives prompted Kristof’s run for Oregon governor

 During an interview at his farm on the outskirts of the tiny town of Yamhill (population 1,000), Kristof spoke with concern about the plight of neighbors he had grown up with after moving here when he was 12.
 Some are barely hanging on financially.
 Some have died from drugs, suicide and obesity.
 One froze to death while homeless.

-“At The New York Times, I had a very good tool box to call attention to problems, but it wasn’t a toolbox to fix them,” Kristof said of his decision to trade journalism for politics.
+“At The New York Times, I had a very good toolbox to call attention to problems, but it wasn’t a toolbox to fix them,” Kristof said of his decision to trade journalism for politics.

 Three dogs gamboled about as Kristof, whose curly hair is graying, spoke during the interview in a shed.
-In the wintry sunshine several acres of pinot noir and chardonnay grapevines have been planted, with the first harvest expected this year.
+Several acres of pinot noir and chardonnay grapevines soaked up the wintry sunshine, with the first harvest expected this year.

 Kristof and his wife, Sheryl WuDunn — who shared the Pulitzer for the China reporting — wrote a book, “Tightrope,” about the despair of so many in Oregon and beyond as blue-collar jobs disappeared and hourly wages kept falling when adjusted for inflation.
 Easy access to opioids compounded problems, causing addiction and overdoses.